sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 # Create Docker image

 Alright, now onto the fun stuff!
-In this section we’re going to clone a seed for our Jekyll site and use it to create a Docker image we can run locally and on a server.
+In this section we’re going to clone a seed for our Jekyll site and use it to create a Docker image we can run the same site both locally and on a server.

 **Tip:** Never used Docker before?
 No worries!
 Just head over to the [Docker Jumpstart](http://odewahn.github.io/docker-jumpstart/) by Andrew Odewahn to start learning.
 {: .notice--info}

 ## Install Docker

-Docker is designed to run on Linux.
-To use it on Windows you’ll need to run a virtual machine with Linux on it.
-To do so [download and install Virtual Box](https://www.virtualbox.org/) and [docker-machine](https://github.com/docker/machine), and follow the setup instructions for each.
-Mac OS X users can use [dlite](https://github.com/nlf/dlite) and skip using VirtualBox and `docker-machine` altogether.

-If using `docker-machine`, **create a virtual machine** using the virtualbox driver and then **start the Docker daemon** on it, setting any environment variables suggested by `docker-machine` to enable proper connection from the host machine to the VM:

-    docker-machine create -d virtualbox default
-    docker-machine start default

-Once Docker is installed, run it with:

-    docker

-You’ll see a command listing if everything worked.
-If not, ensure your Docker environment is configured correctly before proceeding.
+Docker is designed to run on a variety of platforms including macOS, Windows and several varieties of Linux.
+To get Docker head to [Install Docker](https://docs.docker.com/engine/installation/) on the docker docs website.
+Please install Docker before proceeding.

 ## Clone Jekyll seed